This is the easiest way to set up reliable emailing from your website

 If you don’t see this option, it might be because:

-- 2-Step Verification is not set up for your account.
+- 2-Step Verification is not set up for your account (this requires a phone number).

 - 2-Step Verification is only set up for security keys.